 Help us expand the number of the Virtual Science Posse visits!

-The Virtual Science Posse allows Posse Fellows to work with students and teachers across the state without leaving Laramie!
+The Virtual Science Posse allows Posse Fellows to work with students and teachers who are outside of our travel radius because they don't have to leave Laramie!

 Here are some of our ideas.
 We'd love to hear yours!